Princess Bee: TV

 In 2018, she wrote and produced "Hi Dubai", a cross media format revealing the “soul of the city” through the life and work experience of 25 Emirati and expat women.
 The series also promoted the Emirate’s lifestyle and main events to attract young people to visit and to live in Dubai.
 "Hi Dubai" was on air on the national channel Dubai One TV, in prime time, after the National News during the U.A.E.
-National Day’s week; then distributed online on Dubai Post and in-flight on ICE in all Emirates Airlines flights.
+National Day’s week; then distributed online on Dubai Post and in-flight on ICE in all flights for the airline Emirates.

 In 2019, she produced the second TV, web and in-flight series "Hi Emirates", dedicated to the ancestors women achievers of the U.A.E. as a tribute to Sheikha Fatma bint Mubarak, known as Umm al Emaraat.
 The series is also showcasing the amenities and the tourism attraction of the 7 Emirates.
 She is considered by the Arab media as an active factor of the "Arab global Renaissance".
 During the Expo 2020 Dubai, UAE she was the only one news correspondent for the Italian newspaper La Repubblica and for the web TV RepTV.
 She witnessed and wrote about the first time of the Israel’s participation in Expo in an Arab country, as well as the new socio-geo-political structure of the Arab Region following the Abraham Accords.

 In September 2022, she filmed in Napoli the artistic-cultural-humanitarian project “Women in Love”, through which she fights the crime of Female Genital Mutilation.
 In October of the same year, she received the "Best Project 2022 for Women Empowerment" award for this at the House of Lords in London.